Welcome to Borrego Springs! For the latest conditions in Anza-Borrego Desert State Park and visitor information please click here.

 Race Across America is one of the most respected and longest running ultra-endurance events in the world.
 RAAM is seen as a pinnacle of athletic achievement not only in cycling circles but the greater sporting community as well.

 Open to amateur and professional racers, in solo, 2-, 4- and 8-person relay teams, there is no other race in the world comparable to RAAM.
 The Race has become a global icon, having had over 35 countries represented.
 Not only has RAAM proved to be one of the most challenging races in the world, but has become a huge platform for racers to raise awareness and money for charities of their choice.
 Racers have raised over $2 million per year over the past 5 years.

-The first check point for the racers is at Christmas Circle in Borrego Springs, with riders expecting to begin passing through around 5:00pm.
+The first check point for the racers is at Christmas Circle in Borrego Springs, with riders expecting to begin passing through around 5:00pm on Tuesday June 13th.
 Come cheer on these world class endurance athletes as they complete the first stage one of most arduous bike races on the planet.
-For more information click HERE

 A Place For Creativity